TymeFly/eel/docs/The EEL Language.md

 Each expression in the chain is evaluated at **_most_** once.
 This can be used to call functions like `count()`, `random()` and `text.random()`, which generate different values each time they are called, exactly once.
 Through the Look Back, the same generated value can be used multiple times.
-Care should be taken with expressions like:
+However, care should be taken with expressions like:

     $( count() ; count() ; $[2] + $[2] )